ahmedsaleh020/parse-national-id/readme.md

 ## Usage

-The library exports a function called `parseNationalId` that takes one parameter (the ID) as a string and returns the parse result in an object in the case of ID is valid, otherwise returns null.
+The library exports a function called `parseNationalId` that takes Two parameters (the ID) as a string and A default Parameter for the language as a string and returns the parse result in an object in the case of ID is valid, otherwise returns null.

 example :